System Design Space

 Programming Meanings by Alexey Gusakov (CTO Yandex)

-Transition to intent-driven development and product-ML cycles.
+A shift toward intent-driven development and connected product/ML cycles.

 Open chapter